wp-plugins/impostercide/readme.txt

 == Description ==

 Impostercide prevents unauthenticated users from "signing" a comment with a registered users email address, name or URL.
 There is no interface from the admin's end, no options to select.
-Simply install, turn it on, and watch the spammers get stopped.
+Simply install, turn it on, and watch the spoofers get stopped.

 **Misc**